TAKE IT DOWN Act: Removing Harmful Online Content

 In his statement, Senator Cruz said, “Predators who weaponize new technology to post this exploitative filth will now rightfully face criminal consequences, and Big Tech will no longer be allowed to turn a blind eye to the spread of this vile material.”

-First Lady Melania Trump is also in support of the act.
+First Lady Melania Trump is also in support of the Take It Down Act.
 In March 2025, when the First Lady hosted a roundtable to discuss online protection for minors, she said, “We must prioritize their well-being by equipping them with the support and tools necessary to navigate this hostile digital landscape.
 Every young person deserves a safe online space to express themself freely, without the looming threat of exploitation or harm.”

 Taking advanced safety measures to shield yourself from illegal content is more important than ever.
 Get started with a free reputation analysis here.